cloudsolver/aws-soa/atoms/CW.md

 - CloudWatch Unified Agent - is an installable agent that provides a lot more metrics e.g., memory consumption, swap space
 ---

-#Q What are the main concepts of CloudWatch?
+#Question  What are the main concepts of CloudWatch?

 The following table outlines: